zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 ## TO-DO

->	- Support for rendering two different types of ground.
->		- Whole ground which can be drawn in-game as a background and flipped to simulate movement.
->		- Separate ground tiles
->	- Support for rendering two different types of ceilings.
->		- Whole ceiling which can be drawn in-game as a background and flipped to simulate movement.
->		- Separate ceiling tiles
 >	- Implement two types of atlas packing.
 >		- Optimized (This is the current one that is already implemented).
 >		- Layed out.
 This method will arrange the atlas in a way so the side walls are connected to each other like they would be when rendered in a dungeon.
 This makes it easy to use this as a template for manual pixelling on top.